Google Details Plan To Distrust Symantec Certificates - Slashdot

 You forgot the rough corn cob...

 What about Firefox?
-(Score:2, Interesting)
+(Score:4, Interesting)

 What's Mozilla's plan?
 Are they going to continue to trust the old certs?

+Their lets-just-copy-whatever-chrome-does -management team goes to Hawaii for some strategy meetings that take a week and concludes that while they do not understand why chrome did some change, they will copy that change anyway.

+Sure is alot of nasty replies in the field here today.
+You'd almost wonder if someone else (competitor) was mounting a sponsored campaign to tear down the site.

-TRUST is supreme (Score:4, Interesting)
+TRUST is supreme (Score:5, Interesting)

 Many businesses have only one feature to support their business model: TRUST.
 Symantec is one.
 Equifax another.
 All the financial firms: Merrill Lynch, Wells Fargo, B of A...
 Some manufacturers: Volkswagen, Gerber baby products, Mylan pharmaceuticals...
 Many of these and more have disgraced themselves at some time and somehow survived; the others are forgotten.